publishpress/PublishPress-Checklists/readme.txt

 * Added: Added a new task for validating links in the content, #200;
 * Added: Added a new task for checking the number of internal links, #201;
 * Added: Added form validation for required fields in the checklists page, #175;
+* Added: Added a new task for requiring approval for specific roles, #

 = [2.3.2] - 2020-08-20 =